-Conservative MP Iain Duncan Smith has called for the Gambling Commission to be scrapped and VIP schemes to be banned altogether.
-Writing on Parliamentary news platform, Politics Home, he also demanded that the Government take bolder action in preventing problem gambling.
+Conservative MP Iain Duncan Smith has called for the Gambling Commission to be scrapped and VIP casino packages to be banned altogether.
+Writing on the Parliamentary news platform, Politics Home, he also demanded that the Government take bolder action in preventing problem gambling.

 Duncan Smith aired his criticisms as the Department of Culture, Media and Sport launched an official review of current gambling legislation.
 The findings will form the basis of future amendments to the Gambling Act 2005, which many commentators believe is no longer fit for purpose.

 The veteran politician praised the All-Party Parliamentary Group (APPG) on Gambling Related Harm (for which he served as Vice-Chair), for pressuring the Government into the review.
 But he suggested that further action was now needed to prevent further ‘devastation’:

 ‘The All-Party Parliamentary Group (APPG) for Gambling Related Harm has been exemplary in its…efforts.
 We have been calling for reform of our gambling laws for many years and so I very much welcome the launch of the long-awaited gambling review published this week.’

 Calls for evidence were published last week and provided operators with some early indications of the areas to be reviewed.
 They include online player protection, advertising, consumer redress, and age limit/verification.
 The powers and resources of the Gambling Commission will also be closely scrutinised as the regulator struggles to adapt to a volatile and rapidly-evolving sector.

 However, Iain Duncan Smith demanded that the Government look beyond ‘powers and resources’ and actually consider replacing the UKGC with an independent regulatory body.
 It’s not the first time that the Tory MP has criticised the UKGC.
 In January, he lambasted the commission for consulting GVC Holdings about establishing a code of conduct for high-rolling players.